-- A smiling ‘welcome to the store’ staff member at the door, can be a mild annoyance in some cultures and is clearly not personal.
+- A smiling ‘welcome to the store’ staff member at the door, can be a mild annoyance in some cultures and is not personal.

-So as the world gets bigger, and we all feel less and less connected to each other, ironically it might be the cold dystopian figure of AI that comes in to actually enrich our lives, bringing us closer relationships in retail, that would otherwise have been left in a long lost and longed for yesterday.
+So as the world gets bigger, and we all feel less and less connected to each other, ironically it might be the cold dystopian figure of AI that comes in to enrich our lives, bringing us closer relationships in retail, that would otherwise have been left in a long lost and longed for yesterday.

 Chief Knowledge Officer, Product Development at Extenda Retail